Nonsuch (album): Aftermath and alternate versions

-Partridge was pleased with Nonsuch, joking that "on a scale of 0 to 1, its nearly 1."
-According to The Boston Globe writer Jim Sullivan, although Partridge pleased with the acclaim the album received, he remained modest about its success.
+Partridge was pleased with Nonsuch, joking that "on a scale of 0 to 1, it's nearly 1."
+According to The Boston Globe writer Jim Sullivan, although Partridge was pleased with the acclaim the album received, he remained modest about its success.
 In the seven years following the album's release, XTC went on strike against Virgin Records, partly because of the label's refusal to release "Wrapped in Grey" as a single, and would not return with new music until the album Apple Venus Volume 1 (1999).
 Musician John Grant cited Nonsuch as his favourite XTC album, calling it "lousy with masterpieces."
 Joe Jackson called Nonsuch perhaps his favourite XTC album and "a treasure trove to be dipped into again and again."

 On 11 June 2001, Virgin released a new version of Nonsuch, with remastering by Ian Cooper, as part of their XTC remasters series released without input from the band.
 The original back cover design, reproduced on the back cover of the new remastered edition, was accidentally printed an inch and a half too far to the right.
 Moulding said of the remasters: "The whole thing was a shambles.
 I think the artwork in particular.
 A lot of it's all wrong, and so badly printed.
 I think Nonsuch, the whole thing is shifted about an inch-and-a-half one way I think.
 It's just a complete muck-up.
 I don't think they really thought too much about it."

 New 2.0 stereo and 5.1 surround sound mixes from the original Nonsuch multitracks by Steven Wilson were released by Partridge's label Ape Records on 4 November 2013.
 It was released as single CD, CD+DVD and CD+Blu-Ray editions, the video disc of the latter two editions including a plethora of bonus material, including a DVD-Audio version of the album, home demos of the songs by Andy Partridge, work tapes of several songs by Colin Moulding and, exclusively to the Blu-Ray edition, a 48-minute "making of" documentary documenting the album's recording and the music videos for "The Disappointed" and "The Ballad of Peter Pumpkinhead".
 One notable change with the 2013 versions is that the crossfades between several songs were removed, a decision Wilson persuaded Partridge into allowing.